Drazcmd/splash/docs/scripting-ref.rst

     end

 We can't always assume that a `<Tab>` will focus the input we want or an `<Enter>` will submit a form.
+Selecting an input can either be accomplished by focusing it or by clicking it.
+Submitting a form can also be done by firing a submit event on the form, or simply by clicking on the submit button.

-By using :ref:`splash-mouse-click` we can focus an input.
-The following example will click an input, fill in a form and submit it.
+The following example will focus an input, fill in a form and click on the submit button using :ref:`splash-mouse-click`.
 It assumes there are two arguments passed to splash, `username` and `password`.

 .. code-block:: lua